-Job grading, or “what is job grading,” is a method used by organizations to evaluate and categorize roles based on their value and complexity.
+Job grading, or “what is job grading,” is a method used by organizations to evaluate and categorize roles based on their value and complexity within the company’s structure.
 This ensures fair and consistent pay for employees.
 In this article, we will discuss the key components of what is job grading, how it benefits an organization, and guidelines for implementing it effectively.

-• Core elements of job grading involve analyzing job factors, assigning weights, and ranking positions using methodologies like slotting and point-factor rating, guaranteeing consistency and fairness.
+- Core elements of job grading involve analyzing job factors, assigning weights, and ranking positions using methodologies like slotting and point-factor rating, and selecting appropriate classification criteria, guaranteeing consistency and fairness.

-• Implementing a job grading system offers numerous benefits including fair compensation, employee retention, talent attraction, and financial certainty in budgeting.
+- Implementing a job grading system offers numerous benefits including, employee retention, talent attraction, and financial certainty in budgeting.

 Defining Job Grading